NohaSamir/PhotoWeatherApplication/README.md

-# PhotoWeatherApplication
+# Photo Weather Application

-A “Photo Weather” application lets users take a photo, add current weather information (e.g. place name, temperature, weather condition, …) as a banner overlay on top of the photo, and finally, share it on Facebook or Twitter ...etc.
+A **“Photo Weather”** application lets users take a photo, add current weather information (e.g. place name, temperature, weather condition, …) as a banner overlay on top of the photo, and finally, share it on Facebook or Twitter ...etc.

-App Featu
+## App Features:
 - Display Photos list
 - Pick new photo using camera and gallery
 - Drag weather information layout up or down